bbadzioch/course-in-a-box/index.md

 will lower your participation credit by 2%.

-**Weekly digest.** As a part of each homework you will be asked to submit a short (2-3 few sentences) writeup on your study from the previous week.
+**Weekly digest.** As a part of each homework you will be asked to submit a short (2-3 sentences) writeup on your study from the previous week.
 You can write for example about

 * what you have found interesting (or boring)